deep-finder/tirfm-deepfinder/README.md

 `exodeepfinder` runs any of the other command as a subcommand (for example `exodeepfinder segment -m movie.h5` is equivalent to `edf_segment -m movie.h5`); and it opens a GUI for all other commands when called without any argument.

-All commands can either be called directly (`edf_segment -m movie.h5`) or with python and the proper path (`python deepfinder/commands/segment.py -m movie.h5` when in the project root directory).
+If you installed ExoDeepFinder as a developer (see [Development section](## Development)), all commands can either be called directly (`edf_segment -m movie.h5`) or with python and the proper path (`python deepfinder/commands/segment.py -m movie.h5` when in the project root directory).

 ### Exocytose events segmentation